idolize/redux-requests/README.md

 ## What's going on: before and after

 The `attemptRequest` function is actually just a simple helper (and is completely optional).
-All it does is the following:
+All it does is:

 1. Add `meta.httpRequest` fields to your Action objects
   - `meta.httpRequest.url` is required, and will be used as the unique identifier for the request
   - `meta.httpRequest.done` is a boolean indiecating if this action corresponds to a beginning or ending part of the request sequence
-    - Typically a successful response Action, in addition to a failed response Action with an error, will both have `meta.httpRequest.done = true`
+    - Typically a successful response Action and a failed response Action will both have `meta.httpRequest.done = true`
-2. Check if the `dispatch` for your initial request Action was cancelled (`dispatch` will return `undefined`), and if so do not issue your request
+2. Check if the `dispatch` for your initial request Action was cancelled (`dispatch` will return `undefined`), and if so, prevent issuing the request

 #### Original, naïve code (without redux-requests library):